National Marine Planning Framework

 What has happened so far?

-Ministers Eoghan Murphy and Damien English have published (12 December 2017) Towards a Marine Spatial Plan for Ireland – a roadmap for the development of Ireland’s first marine spatial plan.
+Ministers Eoghan Murphy and Damien English published (12 December 2017) Towards a Marine Spatial Plan for Ireland – a roadmap for the development of Ireland’s first marine spatial plan.

 There will be four broad stages in the development of the plan.